ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

     ->get();
 ```

-use can use the methods `orWhere` and `andWhere` to specify which logical operator you want to use.
+you can use the methods `orWhere` and `andWhere` to specify which logical operator you want to use.

 ```php
 // SQL: select * from `people` where `city` = Zürich or `city` = Bern